 Perseverance and Flexibility Lead to Improved Water Supply for Elkhorn

-Douglas R. Snyder, PE, Baxter & Woodman Inc.
+Written by Douglas R. Snyder, PE, Baxter & Woodman Inc.

 Determining Water and Facility Needs Determining Water and Facility Needs

 The City of Elkhorn (City) prepared a water master plan for its system in the year 2000.
 This study identified the need to replace, or reconstruct, the Centralia Water Facility before the year 2015.
 The master plan report concluded that a failure of the old facility would require the Water Utility to impose water use restrictions for all City residents during the peak demand summer months.

 In 2012, the City and Baxter & Woodman updated the water supply needs portion of the master plan and assisted the City in locating and purchasing property for three water well sites.
 Each site separated by several thousand feet to prevent hydraulic interference between the wells.